Create a list of articles to read later. You will be able to access your list from any article in Discover.

 To digitise a specimen, all its related information is added to an online database.
 This typically includes where and when it was collected and who found it, photographs, scans and other molecular data if available.
 This data can then be accessed and downloaded for free by anyone with an internet connection.

-Since 2015 the Museum has digitised 4.93 million objects, which has resulted in over 28 billion downloads contributing to some 1407 scientific publications.
+Since 2015 the Museum has digitised 4.93 million objects, which has contributed to some 1407 scientific publications.
 These papers have been on a range of subjects including climate change, biodiversity, crop security and human health.

 But this is just a fraction of the 80 million objects in the Museum's collection, many of which may contain information which could one day lead to significant scientific breakthroughs.